There is a lot of talk about "smart" things, infrastructure included. But what does that really mean?

-Of the 48-60% total potential productivity improvement available, all but 'On-site execution' and 'Capability building' have application in the manufacture and construction of smart infrastructure.
-Therefore, transitioning from traditional infrastructure will directly or indirectly drive productivity improvements amounting to upwards of 40%.
+Of the 48-60% total potential productivity growth available, all improvements but 'On-site execution' and 'Capability building' are factors in the manufacture and construction of smart infrastructure.
+Therefore, the construction of smart infrastructure will directly or indirectly drive productivity improvements amounting to as much as 40%.

 RFID tagging is the first element of smart infrastructure.
 Each tag serializes the product in which it is embedded and with this, any party in the supply chain can scan the tag in the piece to record or recall its product history:

 Information about products that are tagged with RFID tags or barcodes is recorded digitally and can be shared with other parties in the supply chain.
 The North Carolina Department of Transportation (NC DOT) requires that all its concrete vendors tag their products and share the data digitally through Idencia's Connected Concrete™ product tracking system.
 NC DOT then accesses the data and downloads into its proprietary tracking system.

 Click above to see how Connected Concrete™ makes manufacturers more productive.